radcamp/radcamp.github.io/AF-Biota/03_ipyrad_partII_CLI.md

 total_filtered_loci                  2918              0           2918
 ```

+A simple summary of the number of loci retained for each sample in the
+final dataset.
+Pretty straightforward.
+If you have some samples that have
+very low sample_coverage here it might be good to remove them and re-run
+step 7.
 ```
 ## The number of loci recovered for each Sample.
 ## ipyrad API location: [assembly].stats_dfs.s7_samples